Analytic Jungian Psychology

 Dream interpretation is another aspect of the analytic movement and of depth psychology.
 Per this movement, dreams are viewed as a glimpse of the interactions between the conscious mind and the unconscious or collective unconscious mind.
 A Jungian analyst may make connections between dreams and how they relate to a person's life.

-Freud believed dreams were unfulfilled desires of the conscious mind—but Jung felt that dreams hold the key to revealing the inner life of the unconscious mind.
+Sigmund Freud believed dreams were unfulfilled desires of the conscious mind—but Jung felt that dreams hold the key to revealing the inner life of the unconscious mind.
 Interpreting dreams is one way an analytic psychologist may work to bring the conscious and collective unconscious minds together.
-They may also do so through active imagination or word association in conjunction with talk therapy.
+In addition to dream analysis, an expert in analytical psychology may utilize active imagination or word association in conjunction with talk therapy.

 Imagination